UKLLC/Guidebook/ukllc_book/docs/user_guide/TeamDataScience.md

 * Useful to others for reuse within their own project and/or
 * Necessary for external stakeholders (including participants and the public) to understand how data are being used in the UK LLC TRE.

+**Note**: Failure to make reusable research outputs available will risk future access to the resource.

 The UK LLC system ensures that researchers receive **full attribution** for the reusable content they generate.
 **Note**: UK LLC cannot guarantee the quality of reusable research outputs.
 It is the responsibility of the researcher to check reusable research outputs prior to inclusion in analyses and subsequent interpretation.